-Welcomed Agustin Fuentes to Hartwick College for a public lecture building on his 2012 book, Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
-Agustin Fuentes delivers an exciting and engaging lecture, encapsulating and defending the essential lessons of Anthropology 101: There are many ways to successfully be human.
+Welcomed Agustin Fuentes to Hartwick College Anthropology for a public lecture building on his 2012 book, Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
+Agustin Fuentes delivers an exciting and engaging lecture, encapsulating and defending the essential lessons of an Introduction to Anthropology.
+There are many ways to successfully be human.

-The Fuentes lecture is basically a condensed greatest hits from his book, but it’s well worth the experience.
+The Fuentes lecture is basically a condensed greatest hits from his book.
+It is well worth the experience.
 Students who had read the book praised the lively style and found it especially convincing.
-Fuentes constantly engages the audience, seamlessly blending pop culture references with the latest scientific study, tacking between the deepest philosophical concerns of Western thought and anthropological study.
+Fuentes constantly engages the audience, seamlessly blending pop culture references with the latest scientific study.
+He tacks between the deepest philosophical concerns of Western thought and anthropological study.

-In the end, Fuentes conveyed what I most want to tackle in a semester-long Anthropology 101 course, but all in 45 minutes!
-We chatted a bit about this afterward, lamenting how professors often seem to avoid teaching Anthropology 101.
-Fuentes considers teaching Anthropology 101 to be a “moral responsibility.”
-We agreed that perhaps part of the problem is the idea that Anthropology 101 is an introduction to anthropology, a building block course, when really for most students it is our one chance to convey essential anthropological understandings about human beings.
+In the end, Fuentes conveys what I most want to tackle in a semester-long Introduction to Anthropology 101 course, but all in 45 minutes!
+We chatted a bit about this afterward, lamenting how professors often seem to avoid teaching Introduction to Anthropology.
+Fuentes, like Sidney Mintz, considers teaching Anthropology 101 to be a “moral responsibility.”
+We agreed that perhaps part of the problem is the idea that Anthropology 101 is an “introduction,” or a building block course.
+Really for most students Anthropology 101 is our one chance to convey essential anthropological understandings about human beings.